ClementNerma/NightOS/docs/applications/Astral.md

 # Astral

 Astral is the toolchain required to build NightOS applications.
-It's a command-line only application built on top of the [`apps` system module](../specs/libraries.md#the-system-library).
+It's a command-line only application which also embeds the `sys::astral` library.

 ## Description